inamdarketan/Image-Color-Identification-Using-Python/README.md

 # Image-Color-Identification-Using-Python
-Implementation of Image color identification with Machine Learning and Image Processing program using Python
+Implementation of Image color identification with Machine Learning and Image Processing program in Python